SrividyaUppugandla/OAuthTemplateApp/README.md

 File | Description
 :-- | :--
-app.js | This file does all the bootstrapping by require-ing all the controllers, models and middlewares.
-Configures the port and domain, starts the application on the available or given port. config.js | Configuration of API and Secret keys of the providers. views/ | Contains the jade view files for different scenarios. package.json | All npm packages contain a file, this file holds various metadata relevant to the project.
+src/app.js | This file does all the bootstrapping by require-ing all the controllers, models and middlewares.
+Configures the port and domain, starts the application on the available or given port. src/config.js | Sample config file to check which providers are enabled. src/hook.js | config file to refer for sendgrid and twilio account details. views/ | Contains the jade view files for different scenarios. package.json | All npm packages contain a file, this file holds various metadata relevant to the project.